ramirezlab/CHEMO/1_PART_ONE/readme.md

 ## Contents
-In this first *Python_basic* Jupyter notebook you will learn:
+In this first *1.1_Introdution_Python* Jupyter notebook you will learn:

 1. Introduction to Python
 2. Variables